Categories

 Beyond these direct environmental impacts, the drive for cheaper production costs has led many fast fashion brands to source their materials unsustainably.
 Deforestation for rayon and viscose fabrics, exploitation of endangered ecosystems, and overgrazing by cashmere goats are just some of the collateral damages in this race to the bottom.

-While the glitz and glamour of fashion weeks capture our attention, it’s crucial to recognize and act upon the silent ecological crisis being exacerbated by the unchecked expansion of fast fashion.
+While the glitz and glamour of fashion weeks capture our attention, it’s crucial to recognise and act upon the silent ecological crisis being exacerbated by the unchecked expansion of fast fashion.

 Socio-Economic Ramifications: The Human Cost of Cheap Clothing